JacobColbyTanner/find-synchronous-events/README.md

 Note that the increased mean cofluctuation values (across subjects) during the synchronization peaks in the bottom panel result from the strong positive linear relationship between inter-subject network similarity and synchronous events (see Fig. 4 i & j).

+Not also that synchronization appears to occur during highly salient scenes (e.g. a kiss, a wedding, a child)

 For full video, click the following link: https://youtu.be/1Mhph-QkSX0